Hoon Lee

-Tong Hoon Lee is an American actor, known for playing Job in the Cinemax original series Banshee and the King in the Broadway revival of The King and I, and voicing Hamato Yoshi/Splinter in the 2012 Teenage Mutant Ninja Turtles series, Shredder in Rise of the Teenage Mutant Ninja Turtles and the White Rabbit in Devil May Cry.
+Tong Hoon Lee (born July 18, 1973) is an American actor, known for playing Job in the Cinemax original series Banshee and the King in the Broadway revival of The King and I, and voicing Hamato Yoshi/Splinter in the 2012 Teenage Mutant Ninja Turtles series, Shredder in Rise of the Teenage Mutant Ninja Turtles, the White Rabbit in Devil May Cry and Barney Choi in Your Friends & Neighbours.

 Early life and career

-Lee graduated from Harvard University in 1994.
+Lee graduated from Harvard University in 1994 with a degree in English literature and environmental studies.
 He appeared in 2001 in the Broadway production of Urinetown.
 He played many roles over the years until he was cast as Rosencrantz in a musical version of Hamlet.
 In 2008, Lee won a Theatre World Award for Distinguished Performance in Yellow Face.

 In television, Lee got his first role as Dr. Mao in an episode of Sex and the City in 2003.
 He also made guest appearances in Law & Order, Fringe, Royal Pains, White Collar, NCIS: New Orleans and other series.
 He also had small roles in movies such as Saving Face, We Own the Night, Premium Rush, and The Oranges.

 In March 2012, he was cast in a starring role as Job, a drag queen ultra-level computer hacker, in the television series Banshee.

 On June 18, 2015, it was announced that Lee would succeed Jose Llana in the role of the King of Siam in Lincoln Center's Tony-winning revival of The King and I. Lee formally joined the cast on September 29, 2015, playing the King until April 2016.